zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

     ```python
    # Add references
    from azure.identity import DefaultAzureCredential
-   from azure.ai.projects import AIProjectClient
+   from azure.ai.agents import AgentsClient
-   from azure.ai.projects.models import FilePurpose, CodeInterpreterTool
+   from azure.ai.agents.models import FilePurpose, CodeInterpreterTool, ListSortOrder, MessageRole
     ```

-1. Find the comment **Connect to the Azure AI Foundry project** and add the following code to connect to the Azure AI project.
+1. Find the comment **Connect to the Agent client** and add the following code to connect to the Azure AI project.

     > **Tip**: Be careful to maintain the correct indentation level.

     ```python
-   # Connect to the Azure AI Foundry project
+   # Connect to the Agent client
-   project_client = AIProjectClient.from_connection_string(
+   agent_client = AgentsClient(
+       endpoint=project_endpoint,
        credential=DefaultAzureCredential
            (exclude_environment_credential=True,
-             exclude_managed_identity_credential=True),
-        conn_str=PROJECT_CONNECTION_STRING
+            exclude_managed_identity_credential=True)
    )
-   with project_client:
+   with agent_client:
     ```

     The code connects to the Azure AI Foundry project using the current Azure credentials.
-The final *with project_client* statement starts a code block that defines the scope of the client, ensuring it's cleaned up when the code within the block is finished.
+The final *with agent_client* statement starts a code block that defines the scope of the client, ensuring it's cleaned up when the code within the block is finished.

-1. Find the comment **Upload the data file and create a CodeInterpreterTool**, within the *with project_client* block, and add the following code to upload the data file to the project and create a CodeInterpreterTool that can access the data in it:
+1. Find the comment **Upload the data file and create a CodeInterpreterTool**, within the *with agent_client* block, and add the following code to upload the data file to the project and create a CodeInterpreterTool that can access the data in it:

     ```python
    # Upload the data file and create a CodeInterpreterTool
-   file = project_client.agents.upload_file_and_poll(
+   file = agent_client.files.upload_and_poll(
         file_path=file_path, purpose=FilePurpose.AGENTS
    )
    print(f"Uploaded {file.filename}")